FacTeR-Check: Semi-automated fact-checking through Semantic Similarity and Natural Language Inference: Fighting misinformation through Semantic Similarity and Natural Language Inference

 \section{Fighting misinformation through Semantic Similarity and Natural Language Inference}

-This section describes our proposal to fight against misinformation and disinformation disseminated in Online Social Networks.
-First of all, a general overview of the architecture is presented, followed by a deep description of each functionality.
+FacTeR-Check aims at helping in the whole verification process, analysis and tracking of false claims mainly circulating on social networks.
+Our tool implements an interconnected architecture with multilingual and deep human language understanding capabilities, substantially differing from previous completely automated but limited methods proposed in the literature relying on an initial immutable knowledge base.
+These methods used to train a machine learning classifier which fail when zero-shot prediction is performed, that is to say, when a claim which has never been verified by fact-checkers is presented.
+Instead, given the undeniable need to provide answers based on updated information sources, FacTeR-Check leverages the work already being conducted by fact-checking organisations to validate new claims.
+This semi-automated fact-checking process implies a close joint working between computational intelligence experts and fact-checking organisations.

-FacTeR-Check aims at providing a broad oversight of the propagation of a false claim in an OSN and to provide mechanisms for fast semi-automated verification.
-Our approach is different from previous methods proposed in the literature that rely on an initial immutable knowledge base used to train a machine learning classifier which fail when zero-shot prediction is performed.
-Thus, given the undeniable need to provide answers based on updated information sources, FacTeR-Check leverages the work already undertaken by fact-checking organisations to validate new claims.
-FacTeR-Check provides four different functionalities:
+Besides, FacTeR-Check not only helps during the fact-checking process, but also in the collection and analysis of the whole history of a hoax, automatising the process of obtaining a broad oversight of its propagation over time.
+This is a powerful instrument to fight against mis- and disinformation spreading on social networks.
+FacTeR-Check provides four different main functionalities (see Fig.~\ref{fig:boxes}):

 \begin{enumerate}